NinaMolinari/SBP/README.md

-# SBP
-Smart Browser Plugin to keeps track of my times and browser tabs.
+# "Smart Links" - yet another browser extension
+## Small project for a Browser Extension (/Plugin):

+I need a simple way to "keep tabs on my tabs" so to speak... ;-) So, hence, I am building this Tab/Links tracker/search.